Autonomous-Racing-PG/ar-tu-do/CPP_STYLE_GUIDE.md

 <a id="zero-cost-abstraction"></a>
 # Zero cost abstraction

-Zero cost abstractions like `std::array` SHOULD always be prefered, as they add optional bound-checking and iterators.
+Zero cost abstractions like `std::array` or `std::lock_guard` SHOULD always be prefered.
 ```C++
 // BAD
 int64_t arr[3] = {1,2,3};